 - Emory Johns Creek Hospital – Emory Johns Creek Hospital is a 110-bed, all private room hospital featuring some of the most advanced medical technologies available operated by HCA Healthcare as a joint venture with Emory Healthcare.

 - Grady Memorial Hospital – Grady is the only level I trauma center within 100 miles of metro Atlanta.
 Emergency services also include asthma, burn, sickle cell, diabetes and stroke care.
 Grady houses Georgia’s Poison Center and 24-hour Rape Crisis and Advice Nurse lines.

 - Gwinnett Medical Center – Gwinnett Medical Center is a not-for-profit healthcare network providing a wide array of high-quality services and facilities to Gwinnett and the surrounding area.

-- North Fulton Regional Hospital – A 202-bed, acute-care hospital located on Highway 9, Alpharetta Highway, in Roswell.
+- WellStar North Fulton Hospital – A 202-bed, acute-care hospital located on Highway 9, Alpharetta Highway, in Roswell.
 NFH serves North Fulton and surrounding counties.
 NFH is a state-designated Level II trauma center.

 - Saint Joseph’s Hospital – Founded by the Sisters of Mercy in 1880, Saint Joseph’s facility is Atlanta’s oldest hospital.
 Today, the 410-bed, acute-care facility is recognized as one of the top specialty-referral hospitals in the Southeast.